 This seemingly easy interview question is harder than it may seem for many candidates.
 It’s easy to ace this one if you have a prepared and practiced “elevator speech” that includes a few highlights from your career history.

 This is an opportunity to emphasize your best career accomplishments, so take advantage of this question if you are asked during the interview.

 Sometimes an interviewer will ask a question about what you didn’t like about a former supervisor or colleague.
 These questions are asked to gauge how well you work with others, so be diplomatic in your answer and don’t throw anyone under the bus with negativity.

 Another great way to prepare for tough interview questions is to ask your friends about the most bizarre and off-the-wall questions they have been asked.
 You may be surprised at the type of responses you receive!

-Watch my video below to hear my favorite tough interview question!
+Watch my video above to hear my favorite tough interview question!